KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 - **Draw mechanics demonstration** — Players see exactly how ETour handles non-decisive outcomes
 - **Economic transparency** — The refund math is simple enough to verify immediately

-Tic-tac-toe is the "Hello World" of ETour—not because it's competitive at the highest level, but because it proves the system works.
+Tic-tac-toe is the "Hello World" of ETour - not because it's competitive at the highest level, but because it proves the system works.
 Fair games, instant payouts, sensible draw handling.
 If you can trust ETour with tic-tac-toe, you can trust it with chess.

 ### 2.3 ChessOnChain